viamrobotics/docs/docs/mobility/motion/_index.md

 Returns the plan history of the most recent [`MoveOnGlobe`](/mobility/motion/#moveonglobe) call to move a [base](/components/base/) component.

-Returns a result if the last execution (call to `MoveOnGlobe`) is still executing OR changed state within the last 24 hours AND the robot has not reinitialized.
+Returns a result if both of the following conditions are met:

+- the last execution (call to `MoveOnGlobe`) is still executing **or** changed state within the last 24 hours
+- the robot has not reinitialized

 Plans never change.